 The best way for a landlord to start is to gather all the information they have on the tenant: their name, date of birth, employer.
 If a landlord has been having problems with rental payments, hopefully the landlord will have already started to find out as much about them already.

-Once the landlord has discovered that they have gone, visit the property and see if there are any remaining details or post that might give the landlord some clues as to their where abouts.
+Once the landlord has discovered that they have gone, visit the rental property and see if there are any remaining details or post that might give the landlord some clues as to the missing tenant's whereabouts.
 Ask the neighbours.
 Contact employers or any associates to see if you can glean any additional information, such as are they still employed?
-It may well be that a landlord gets lucky, with somebody giving them information on their where abouts.
+It may well be that a landlord gets lucky, with somebody giving them information.
 More likely, they will ‘play dumb’, or refuse to answer on the grounds of contravening the Data Protection Act.

 It’s a frustrating process for a landlord, because they know these organisations have the information on file that would allow the landlord to take action against these ‘criminals’.
 After all that is what they are; they have stolen the landklords money.
 They have taken a service from a landlord without paying.
 A landlord should not feel sorry for them as they hunt them down and try and bring them to justice.